solidpayorg/solid-panes/README.md

 objects related to the main object, in all kinds of creative ways.
 You can give the sub-pane a bit of HTML DOM element to work in, and the data object, and it does the rest.

-You can explicitly invoke a specific sub-pane, or you can just provide a DOM element to contain it, ask the pane system to pick the appropriate pane.
+You can explicitly invoke a specific sub-pane, or you can just provide a DOM element to contain it, and ask the pane system to pick the appropriate pane.
 It does this by calling each potential pane in order with the object, and asking whether it want to.
 Typically the pane chosen is the most specific pane, so typically a hand-written user interface will be chosen over a generic machine-generated one.